praesongprasit/talk_qa-from-fed-letter/README.md

 The slides can be viewed on:
 http://lackofcolours.github.io/talk_qa-from-fed-letter

-To view slide notes, open the slide and press `s`.
+To view slide notes, open the slide and press the `s` key.

 ## License